Introducing DeepWork: structured workflow automation.

 Who it's for

 This isn't just aspirational.
 We've validated it with users who had never opened a terminal before their first DeepWork session.
-They successfully completed real tasks—data consolidation, report generation, research synthesis.
+They successfully completed real tasks: data consolidation, report generation, research synthesis.
 The learning curve is there, but it's manageable.

 What's included

-- —Data Analysis: Connect to sources, define questions, analyze, validate, present.
+Connect to sources, define questions, analyze, validate, present.

-- —Blog Post: Research, outline, draft, review, edit, SEO optimization.
+Research, outline, draft, review, edit, SEO optimization.

-- —Competitive Research: Systematic discovery and analysis of competitors.
+Systematic discovery and analysis of competitors.

-- —Founder Outreach: Research targets, personalize messages, track responses.
+Research targets, personalize messages, track responses.

-What we're still figuring out
+Still figuring out

 DeepWork is early.
 We're releasing it now because it's useful, not because it's polished.
 Some known issues:

-- —Setup is fiddly.
+Setup is fiddly.
 You need Python 3.11, Claude Code installed, and some terminal comfort.
 We're working on simplifying this.

-- —Sometimes the AI escapes.
+Sometimes the AI escapes.
 It occasionally decides to skip the structured workflow and "just do the thing."
 We're improving the guardrails.

-- —Documentation is sparse.
+Documentation is sparse.
 We prioritized shipping.
 Better docs are coming.

 If you run into problems or have ideas for improvements, open an issue on GitHub.
 This is a work in progress, and feedback shapes what we build next.